TheFriendlyCoder/python_template/README.rst

 * activate project on `coveralls.io <https://coveralls.io/>`_

+  * log in to the coveralls dashboard
   * click "add repo"
   * search for new repo in the list
   * click the "on" button to enable coverage analysis

+* activate project on `requires.io <https://requires.io>`_

+  * log in to the requires dashboard
+  * click on the "repositories" button at the top
-* log in to requires.io and activate the new project
+  * wait for the project list to refresh and show your new project
+  * click the "Activate" button next to your repo
+  * TBD: See if I need to set up a webhook to get this working

 * modify the 'fail_under' value in the .coveragerc file to a reasonable value for unit test coverage (ie: 90% say)
 * For consistency, set the following to the same 'short descriptive' text for the project: